pstroe/chartering-new-realms-2024/chapter1.md

 #### Pre-Processing
 The preprocessing of the transcriptions involved several steps to ensure consistency and compliance with the ParlaMint schema.
-This included turning the PDF-documents downloaded from the South African parliament's website {cite:p}`hansardSA_2020` into text files, which were then used to create the XML files.
+This included turning the PDF-documents downloaded from the South African parliament's website {cite:p}`hansardSA_2020` into text files.
 The content of these txt-files was not edited at all, save for occassional spelling errors within headers and subtitles.
+These txt files were then converted into xml files following the ParlaMint schema.

 A ParlaMint corpus is contained within a <teiCorpus> element, which includes a <teiHeader> for overarching metadata and multiple <TEI> elements, each representing a distinct component of the corpus, typically corresponding to a single day's transcripts.
 To manage large corpora more easily, ParlaMint uses the XInclude mechanism.
 In this setup, the main corpus file, called the corpus root, references individual files, the corpus component files.
 Thus, each day's transcripts are stored in a separate file, with the overarching structure being represented in the corpus root.
-This approach facilitates scalability and makes the corpus more easy to maintain.
+This approach facilitates scalability and makes the corpus more easy to maintain. {cite:p}`ParlaMint_2024`

 Example structure of the corpus root file: